 The laser, a modified Control Laser CL-5, was originally a krypton lamp-pumped CW laser.
 The rod is 50mm in length by 4mm diameter, the HR is essentially 100% reflecting, and the OC is 90% reflecting at 1064nm.

-Analysis: Develop a threshold gain equation for the laser which incorporates the inserted loss as well as anything else still in the cavity (such as the Q-switch which is OFF but still there).
+Analysis: Develop a threshold gain equation for the laser which incorporates the inserted loss as well as anything else still in the cavity (such as the Q-switch which is OFF but still there and so represents a small optical loss).
 At the point where lasing ceases (i.e. at the minimum transmission found), calculate the value for threshold gain: this is actually small-signal gain of the amplifier.
 Now, develop a second gain threshold equation to describe the laser in the form used in the first part of the experiment (i.e. with the Q-switch and 8% loss in the cavity).
 Set this threshold equal to the small-signal gain you have determined then solve to Q-switch transmission.
 This will give an idea of how well aligned the AOM was when the laser operated properly.
 From this data, compute the DE of the AOM (You know the transmission of the zeroth order already, you now need to consider the proportion of the beam that would optimally be dumped to the first order to make that occur).
-This was covered in lectures including how to deal with the insertion loss - review your notes.
+This was covered in lectures including how to deal with the insertion loss - review your lecture notes.

 You will need to start with two simple diagrams of the laser configuration to determine the proper threshold equations for each ... start with a simple diagram and ensure you include all losses and the number of times each is encountered during a round-trip.
 The AOM transmission is now known, as is the reflectivity of the optics.
 The insertion loss of the AOM switch may be found by researching the 32027-50-x Q-switch (Sintec offers a similar replacement switch, the 32037-50-4, which may be used as an example).